You need java to run this

 Top of page

-IF A TRAVELER IS NOT ALREADY COVERED ON ARRIVAL (or whose coverage is from a US Financial Services insurance scheme which is not valid in Cuba), HE/SHE CAN BUY INSURANCE FROM
+IF A TRAVELER IS NOT ALREADY COVERED ON ARRIVAL (or whose coverage is from a US Financial Services insurance scheme which is not valid in Cuba), HE/SHE CAN BUY INSURANCE ON ARRIVAL IN CUBA FROM ASISTUR S.A., A CUBAN INSURANCE COMPANY FOUNDED IN 1991 REPRESENTING DOZENS OF FOREIGN TRAVEL INSURANCE SCHEMES.
+(See below for links to Rates)

-:::: RATES FROM 2,50cuc to 3 cuc PER DAY (for 10,000 or 25,000cuc maximum coverage) to 4,50 to 5
+:::: Rates vary from 2,50cuc to 3 cuc PER DAY (for 10,000 or 25,000cuc maximum coverage)

 ONE REACTION

 You must be crazy if you do not take, at minimum, emergency health insurance when travelling abroad.
-I cannot blame Cuba for taking this stance, why should they pay for someone who thought they were covered by a credit card and it turns out not to be true ?
+I cannot blame Cuba for taking this stance : Why should they pay for someone who thought they were covered by a credit card and it turns out not to be true ?

-Or thought their group policy covered all costs up front and it turns out not to be the case.
+Or thought their group policy covered all costs up front and it turns out not to be the case?
 You either were not covered for that procedure or you need to pay the thousands of dollars in destination and claim when you get home.

 Cuban hospitals cannot afford to do things for free or extend credit.
 Yes, force people to take insurance is like forcing them to carry a passport and it's a great idea.